sveinpg/build-your-own-react/README.md

 Historically, stateful React components are defined using [a class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes).

-> With the additon of hooks, you can [use state and other React features](https://reactjs.org/docs/hooks-state.html) without writing a class.
+> With the addition of hooks, you can [use state and other React features](https://reactjs.org/docs/hooks-state.html) without writing a class.
 This will not be covered in this workshop.

 ```jsx
 class Greeting extends React.Component {